farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-software-design.md

 ### Dependencies

+We showed that the domain-focused data model maps well to code, but to flesh out our developer-focused design we also need to consider dependencies.
+What will each flow need to complete its work and what are the common shared dependencies/activities between flows.

 Contemplating dependencies is rather straightforward with a functional-core approach.

 Essentially, we just need to consider what information or sub-actions may be needed to translate a command into it's related events but isn't present in the input command.
 For example, the `CancelOrderRequest` includes only an OrderId, but we may need to analyze items in the order or the current status of the order to decide the outcome.

 We can mostly ignore the mundane dependencies like state persistence.
 The domain rules themselves don't persist state.
-Any changes in state will be reflected in the returned events and are usually rather predictably translated into persisted state with little logic.
+Any changes in state will be reflected in the returned events and are rather predictably translated into persisted state with little logic.

-Dependencies can be discussed with semi-formal syntax as an extension of the data model.
+Dependencies can be discussed as an extension of the business-focused data model.

 ```
 workflow CancelOrder =